Chart Color Schemes

 Age

-The median age in Kew-South is 42 years, significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
-The 15-24 age group constitutes 17.9% of the population in Kew-South, compared to Greater Melbourne's percentage and above the national average of 12.5%.
-Post-2021 Census data shows this age group grew from 15.8% to 17.9%, while the 45-54 cohort declined from 13.9% to 11.7% and the 5-14 group decreased from 11.3% to 10.0%.
-By 2041, population forecasts indicate substantial demographic changes in Kew-South.
-The 75-84 age group is expected to grow by 29%, reaching 1,210 people from 938.
-Notably, all growth in the total population will come from the combined 65+ age groups, reflecting the area's aging demographic profile.
-Conversely, the 45-54 and 0-4 age cohorts are expected to experience population declines.
+The median age in Kew - South is 42 years, which is significantly higher than Greater Melbourne's average of 37 years and older than Australia's median age of 38 years.
+The 15-24 age group constitutes 17.9% of the population in Kew - South, compared to Greater Melbourne's percentage, while the 35-44 cohort makes up 10.5%.
+This 15-24 concentration is higher than the national average of 12.5%.
+According to post-2021 Census data, the 15-24 age group has increased from 15.8% to 17.9%, while the 45-54 cohort has decreased from 13.9% to 11.7% and the 5-14 group has fallen from 11.3% to 10.0%.
+Population forecasts for 2041 indicate substantial demographic changes in Kew - South, with the 75-84 age group expected to grow by 29%, reaching 1,210 people from 938.
+Notably, all growth in the total population will be accounted for by the combined 65+ age groups, reflecting the area's aging demographic profile.
+Conversely, the 45-54 and 0-4 cohorts are projected to experience population declines.